archielicious/Project-Python-ate-the-Plus-Sign/README.md

 # Project-Python-ate-the-Plus-Sign
-This project contains python programs that were written to solve mathematical problems involving numbers in the large scale
+  This project contains python programs that were written to solve large scale mathematical problems involving numbers using the computer's excellent calculating ability